speks7/nazar-server/README.md

 └── train_data.sh
 ```

-If you have already some dataset to another folder you can edit variable in the training.sh :
+If you have already some dataset to another folder you can edit variable in the train_data.sh :

 ```sh
 WORKING_DIR="tf_files"